c42/ruby_primer/README.md

 ## Teach Ruby!

-For simple spelling and grammar changes, <strong>simply fork, edit, commit and send us a pull request!</strong>
+For spelling and grammar changes, <strong>simply fork, edit, commit and send us a pull request!</strong>

 If you want to add content and need your own private RubyMonk sandbox to test your changes, read on.